 The Sea-to-Summit Mosquito Head Net with Insect Shield is a much better solution for wide-brimmed hats or bills caps in my experience and is the headnet I’ve been using for many years (click for review).
 It also has high visibility black netting and more extra interior volume to keep the netting off your face and neck.
 If you want a head net that’s compatible with any type of hat and is pre-treated with Insect Shield, I’d recommend getting that instead of Ben’s Invisinet Insect Shield Head Net.

-Disclosure: Ben’s provide the author with a sample head net for an honest review.Editor's note: Help support this site by making your next gear purchase through one of the links above.
-Click a link, buy what you need, and the seller will contribute a portion of the purchase price to support SectionHiker's unsponsored gear reviews, articles, and hiking guides.
+Disclosure: Ben’s provide the author with a sample head net for an honest review.Editor's note: Help support this site by making your next gear purchase through one of the affiliate links above.
+Click a link, buy what you need, and some sellers may contribute a small portion of the purchase price to support SectionHiker's unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.

 Most Popular Searches